WilliamJWen/Mapper_Public/README.md

 ## Algorithms

 ### Fastest Path between two intersections
-- We integrated **A* Algorithm** on top of **Dijkstra Algorithm** and increased calculating speed by 3 times without any scarification of accuracy through applying a well-thought heuristics.
+We integrated **A* Algorithm** on top of **Dijkstra Algorithm** and increased calculating speed by 3 times without any scarification of accuracy through applying well-thought-out heuristics.
 ### Variation of Travelling Salesman Problem(TSP)
 - Our solution integrates Multi-Start, probability Greedy algorithm, 2-opt perturbation, and simulated annealing.

 ## How This Project Was Divided

-This project was divided into four milestones over the course of four months:
+This project was divided into four milestones over four months:

 1. **Milestone 1: Data Organization and API Extension**
    - The first milestone focused on organizing large amounts of data into structured formats.
 Additionally, it involved extending an existing API by implementing useful functions to support later milestones.